Eswatini at the Olympics

 Eswatini first participated at the Olympic Games in 1972 (as Swaziland).
-They missed the next two games but returned for the 1984 Olympics in Los Angeles and have appeared in all the games since then.
-They made their first and only appearance at the Winter Olympics in 1992.
+The nation missed the next two games but returned for the 1984 Olympics in Los Angeles and have appeared in all the games since then.
+The nation made its first and only appearance as of 2026 at the Winter Olympic Games in 1992.
 In all competitions they have yet to win a medal.

 Eswatini has been represented by the Eswatini Olympic and Commonwealth Games Association (formerly the Swaziland Olympic and Commonwealth Games Association) since 1972.